yumingchangsabodota/Probo/OVERVIEW.md

 **Academic Credential Verification Case Study**: Consider a scenario where University P in Country A issues a bachelor's degree to a recipient who subsequently seeks authentication through a two-step verification process:

-**Step 1 - Department of Education Verification**: Country A's Department of Education validates the university credential and creates a blockchain proof incorporating:
+**Step 1 - Department of Education Verification**: Country A's Department of Education receives the raw credential data (university identifier, degree certificate number, recipient's identity document) from the recipient, encrypts this data using their public key, generates a hash, and signs it with their private key to create a blockchain proof.
-- University identifier hash and degree certificate hash
-- Recipient's identity document hash
-- Department of Education authentication signature

-**Step 2 - Embassy Validation**: Country B's embassy verifies the Department of Education's proof and creates an additional blockchain proof that includes:
-- Reference to the Department of Education's blockchain proof
+**Step 2 - Embassy Validation**: Country B's embassy receives the raw credential data and the Department of Education's signature proof from the recipient.
+The embassy retrieves the Department of Education's public key from the blockchain using the signature, encrypts the raw data with this public key, generates a hash, and verifies the Department of Education's signature.
+Upon successful verification, the embassy creates their own signature proof referencing the Department of Education's proof.
-- Embassy validation signature

-Upon the recipient's arrival in Country B, local authorities can cryptographically verify both proofs sequentially: first confirming the Department of Education's authentication, then validating the embassy's endorsement.
+**Final Verification**: Upon the recipient's arrival in Country B, the recipient presents raw credential data and both signature proofs to local authorities.
+The authorities verify both signatures sequentially: first retrieving the Department of Education's public key and verifying their signature, then retrieving the embassy's public key and verifying the embassy's endorsement.
 This dual-verification approach provides enhanced security through multiple institutional validations while eliminating the need for direct institutional communication.

 ## Justification